-The problem presented in (\ref{Popf}) is a convex optimization problem and Slater's condition is satisfied if primal or dual problems are strictly feasible, therefore strong duality holds, i.e., carries zero duality gap \cite{boyd2004convex}.
-Thus, by setting the primal objective function given in (\ref{Popfa}) equal to the dual objective function given in (\ref{dual_opfa}) as shown in \eqref{primal-dual_obj}, and adding all primal and dual constraints, the closed-form representation of the MCP is obtained as presented in (\ref{closed}).
-The binary-to-continuous variable multiplication in \eqref{primal-dual_obj} (i.e. $C_{g,P}^{'u,t}P_g^{u,t}$) should be presented in an equivalent linear form as shown in (\ref{phi})-(\ref{bin_cont3}).
+The problem presented in \eqref{Popf} is a convex optimization problem, and Slater's condition is satisfied if primal or dual problems are strictly feasible.
+Therefore strong duality holds, i.e., carries zero duality gap \citep{boyd2004convex}.
+Thus, by setting the primal objective function \eqref{Popfa} equal to the dual objective function \eqref{dual_opfa} as shown in \eqref{primal-dual_obj} and adding all primal and dual constraints, the closed-form representation of the MCP is obtained as presented in \eqref{closed}.

+The binary-to-continuous variable multiplication in \eqref{primal-dual_obj} (i.e., $C_{g,P}^{'u,t}P_g^{u,t}$) should be presented in an equivalent linear form as shown in \eqref{phi}-\eqref{bin_cont3}.
 It should be reminded that $C_{g,P}^{'u,t}=\sum_{c=1}^{N_c}\alpha_cI_g^{c,u,t}C_g^{P,u}$ is a summation of binary variables multiplied by associated constants.
 Here, $\phi_{P,g}^{c,u,t}$ and $\psi_{P,g}^{c,u,t}$ are non-negative continuous variables introduced as auxiliary variables to facilitate linearization.

-Applying the linearization presented in (\ref{bin_cont}), the first term on the LHS of \eqref{primal-dual_obj} is replaced in \eqref{closed_bidding_obj_lin}.
-Thus, the primal-dual closed-form of the MCP is reformulated as shown in (\ref{closed_bidding_lin}).
+The first term on the LHS of \eqref{primal-dual_obj} is replaced in \eqref{closed_bidding_obj_lin} by applying the linearization presented in \eqref{bin_cont}.
+Thus, the primal-dual closed-form of the MCP is reformulated, as shown in \eqref{closed_bidding_lin}.